CiscoDevNet/DNAC-TemplateProgrammer/README.md

 These scripts demonstrate the template programmer API on Cisco DNA Center.
 The scripts assume the templates have been setup on Cisco DNA center in advance.

+The scripts are educational to illustrate the payload and API calls.

 ## Running the script
-The script needs a DNAC to communicate to via a config file (dnac_config.py) or environmnent variables.
+The script needs a DNAC to communicate to via a config file (dnac_config.py) or environmnent variables - (DNAC, DNAC_USER, DNAC_PASSWORD).

 ## get a list of templates
 Run the script without argumnents to get a list of templates.